INE-OKC/Mumbai/INEpool.md

-Certainly!
-Here's the updated version of the documentation with "ETH" replaced by "OKT":

 ## Savings Contract Documentation

 This documentation provides an overview of the Savings Contract, a Solidity smart contract that allows users to save OKT and earn Ine tokens with compound interest.
 It also includes instructions on how to integrate the contract with a React frontend.